Analyst Training Program

 - A Master’s degree or higher from an accredited institution in any discipline.

-- Upon application, completion of at least 100 hours of analysis with a Jungian analyst who is a member of the International Association of Analytical Psychology (IAAP).
+- Upon application, completion of at least 100 hours of analysis completed recently with a Jungian analyst who is a member of the International Association of Analytical Psychology (IAAP).
 A letter from the analyst(s) documenting the hours of analysis must be submitted with the application.

 - Two letters of reference from individuals who are familiar with the applicant’s character and, if appropriate, suitability for training.